RetroDECK/ES-DE/THEMES-DEV.md

     - Applies a color shift to the image by multiplying each pixel's color by this color value.
 For example, an all-white image with `FF0000` applied would become completely red.
 You can also control the transparency of the image by setting the value to for example `FFFFFFAA`.
 This keeps all pixels at their normal color and only affects the alpha channel.
     - Default is `FFFFFFFF` (no color shift applied)
 * `colorEnd` - type: COLOR
-    - Works in the exact same way as `itemColor` but can be set as the end color to apply a color shift gradient.
+    - Works in the exact same way as `color` but can be set as the end color to apply a color shift gradient.
     - Default is the same value as `color`
 * `gradientType` - type: STRING
     - The direction to apply the color shift gradient if both `color` and `colorEnd` have been defined.